 How Do I Know If My Water Softener is Regenerating?

 Noises like running water and a motor hum are signs that you have a water softener regenerating.
 These sounds indicate that the brine solution is washing over the water softener’s resin.

-Likely, your softener will regenerate every night during low water usage, so you may not be awake to hear when it’s happening.
+Most likely, your softener will be programmed to regenerate at night during low water usage, so you may not be awake to hear when it’s happening.
 But you will know if your system is failing to regenerate because the hardness level of your water will rise.

 You probably will be familiar with soft water by now – it feels silkier and has a distinctive taste.
 If your softener hasn’t regenerated and you end up with hardness minerals in your water again, you should taste it – and you’ll also notice scale forming on your surfaces.

 Can I Use Water While My Softener is Regenerating?